 - Marine Harvest on its C$315 million acquisition of Northern Harvest

-- CCCI International Holding Limited on its $1.51 billion proposed acquisition of Aecon Group Inc.
+- CCCI International Holding Limited on its now terminated $1.51 billion proposed acquisition of Aecon Group Inc.

 - 21stCentury Fox Inc. on the US$71.3 billion acquisition of Fox's film and television assets by Walt Disney Co.